Key Takeaways

 Maintain Continuous Policy Coverage

-Professional liability operates on a claims-made basis, covering only claims filed while your policy is active.
-Avoid coverage gaps by securing prior acts coverage or purchasing tail coverage when switching insurers.
-Lapses leave you vulnerable to lawsuits.
+Professional liability works on a claims-made basis, meaning it covers only claims filed while your policy is active.
+Avoid gaps by securing prior acts coverage or buying tail coverage when switching insurers.
+Any lapse leaves you exposed to potential lawsuits.

 How to Prevent Professional Liability Claims in Connecticut